jyodroid/MarshmallowPermissionsDemo/README.md

 ### Installation

-You will need run in a device or emulator with Android 6 (Marshmallow).
+You will need run on a device or emulator with Android 6 (Marshmallow).

 License
 ----